 - Control – Well defined and well aligned performance metrics are a staple of any effective management team and must be tied to the company and corporate objectives to ensure alignment, focus and success.

 Centralization to Realize Economies of Scale

 Managing for economies of scale is tough to execute and achieve in a decentralized environment, where everyone is in charge.
-Reliance on decentralized functions will sub-optimize results, cost your organization money and reduce your profitability.
+Reliance on decentralized functions will sub-optimize results, cost your organization money, and reduce your profitability.

-A centralized approach is absolutely imperative to organizations hoping to realize all of the benefits of scale through acquisitions and mergers.
+A centralized approach is absolutely imperative to organizations hoping to realize all the benefits of scale through acquisitions and mergers.
 The economy of scale opportunities are there and the benefits are significant to the bottom line.
 The first step toward this end is for senior management to set that centralization objective in stone and getting the team on-board.

 Growing companies pursue growth with a common objective to achieve economies of scale including, new efficiencies, lowered costs, improved profitability and in the end to achieve competitive advantage.
 Size can provide economies of scale…no doubt.
 Size can also provide diseconomies of scale and increase organization costs.